wmarshall484/DSI_LECTURES_2/nlp/asim_jalis/naive-bayes-lecture.md

 How can we modify Bayes to handle continuous variables?
 </summary>

-One approach is suggested by name Gaussian Bayes:<br>
+One approach is suggested by name Gaussian Naive Bayes:<br>

 1. Compute the mean and variance of each class.<br>
 2. Assume the probability distribution is a Gaussian.<br>